vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ### API: User permissions

 In data-driven applications, the scope system is primarily used for controlling permissions.
-For additional information refer to the [User Permissions chapter](/docs/user-permissions/access-control).
+For additional information refer to the [user permissions documentation](/docs/user-permissions/access-control).